-- This increases the brief strength of masonry.
+- It increases the brief strength of masonry.

 - It evenly distributes the load over a large area of the wall.

-- It provides vertical joints in two successive layers of brick in a staggered manner.
+- Also, provides vertical joints in two successive layers of brick in a staggered manner.

 Types of brick bonds:

-In this type of bond, all bricks are laid along their length in the direction of the wall.
+In stretcher of bond, all bricks are laid along their length in the direction of the wall.

 This pattern is only used for walls with a thickness of half a brick i.e. 9 cm.

-In such bond, all the bricks are placed towards the face of the wall with their ends.
+In header bond all the bricks are placed towards the face of the wall with their ends.

 This type of arrangement is suitable for walls that are one brick thick, it is suitable for the walls of lightly loaded load-bearing structures.

-It is the most common and popular bond, used for wall thicknesses of 2 cm and more.
+English bond is the most common and popular brick bonds used for wall thicknesses of 2 cm and more.

-It has equal headers and stretchers in the wall, which are arranged in header and stretcher elective courses.
+It has equal headers and stretchers in the wall arranged in header and stretcher elective courses.

-The following points need to be kept in mind while manufacturing English bond as follows:
+The following points need to be consider while manufacturing english bond as follows:

 - A queen should be provided close after the queen header.